JasonLocklin/Dissertation/VWM/Results.md

-separately, as it represents an arguably distinct challenge to participants, and the outcome variables are different when compared with trials that contain non-target distractors (i.e., the single garget condition lacks a $P_{NT}$ measure).
+separately, as it represents an arguably distinct challenge to participants, and the outcome variables are different when compared with trials that contain non-target distractors (i.e., the single square condition lacks a $P_{NT}$ measure).
 It does not require the participant to encode distinct spatial locations, or to bind colour and spatial location, so it is more purely a measure of an individual's ability